 So let’s talk about why you’re not cooking more often at home, and I challenge you to give it a go every day for this week.

 I don’t know about that.
-While I don’t have a scientific study to link to, I know how long it takes Nate and I to order food versus cook a meal at home.
+While I don’t have a scientific study to link to, I know how long it takes Nate and me to order food versus cooking a meal at home.
 The latter wins for speed, hands down.

 On the other hand, the following meal takes about 15 minutes and will leave leftovers for lunch if I cook double:

 This is one I hear all the time, but it’s just not true.
-Yes, making those ridiculous smoothie bowls that you see on Instagram would be expensive, but you also wouldn’t make them.
-It costs Nate and I about $20 to cook a big chicken curry with rice and greens (and yummy leftovers), but when we get Indian takeout we never walk away with change from a $50 note.
+Yes, making those ridiculous smoothie bowls that you see on Instagram is expensive, but you don’t have to make them.
+It costs Nate and me about $20 to cook a big chicken curry with rice and greens, and plenty of yummy leftovers, but when we get Indian takeout we never walk away with change from a $50 note.

 Plus there’s the very valid argument of investing in your health.
 So while these sweet potato brownies may cost more than opening a box from the supermarket, in the long run eating home cooked meals will save you a fortune in medical costs.

 That’s ok, it can feel overwhelming to learn new habits.
 However, cooking can be very simple and enjoyable.
-Start where you are and don’t try to be a gourmet chef — in my opinion some of the yummiest meals are the most simple).
+Start where you are, keep it simple, and don’t try to be a gourmet chef.
 Buy a basic cookbook and learn one new dish each week; before long you’ll feel really comfortable in the kitchen.
-Challenge yourself to sticking to recipes that use 6 ingredients or less and you’ll be golden.
+Challenge yourself to stick to recipes that use 6 ingredients or less and you’ll be golden.
 Here’s how I do it.

 Remember: healthy living is simple, eating well is not restrictive, and YOU CAN choose to create a body and a life that you love.